Macrometacorp/docs/docs/graphs/getting-started-with-graphs.md

 Graphs provide a mechanism to model your data and perform sophisticated queries across interconnected documents.
 A graph is composed of _vertices_ and _edges_.

 - Vertices are stored as documents in document collections and linked by an edge document.
+A vertex is sometimes called a node.
 - Edges are stored as documents in edge collections.
 The edge definition delineates which collections are employed in a named graph.
 - A named graph must contain at least one edge definition.

-By transforming documents into graph structures, you can conduct semantic queries using nodes, edges, and properties.
+By transforming documents into graph structures, you can conduct semantic queries using vertices, edges, and properties.
 Graphs directly connect data items between different collections.
-You can use graphs to refer to documents in different tables without a nested join.
+You can use graphs to refer to documents in different collections without a nested join.
 Graphs can also find patterns of document connections, such as the shortest path between two vertices in a graph.

 Edges in one edge collection might point to several vertex collections.
 You can also assign attributes to edges to perform tasks like categorizing connections.